steemit/sdc-frontend/README.md

 # sdc-frontend

 This is the nginx frontend for the steemit.com app.
-It runs in it's own docker container alongside the steemit.com app.
+It runs in its own docker container alongside the condenser app.

 Required environment variables: